-G4.10.4.3.
+G4.10.3.3.
 Substantial Assistance in Discovering or Establishing EAD Rule Violations The FEIF Disciplinary Board may, prior to a final appellate Decision under Article 4.12 below or the expiration of the time to appeal, suspend a part or all of the period of Ineligibility imposed in an individual case where the Person Responsible and/or member of the Support Personnel has provided Substantial Assistance to FEIF, criminal authority or professional disciplinary body which results in FEIF discovering or establishing an EAD Rule violation by another Person or which results in a criminal or disciplinary body discovering or establishing a criminal offence or the breach of professional Rules by another Person.
 Such Substantial Assistance must be independently corroborated in order to reduce the period of Ineligibility and under no circumstance should it amount only to blaming another Person or entity for the alleged EAD Rule violation.
 The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the EAD Rule violation committed and the significance of the Substantial Assistance provided in an effort to promote drug-free equestrian sport.
-In any event, no more than three-quarters of the otherwise applicable period of Ineligibility may be suspended.
-If the otherwise applicable period of Ineligibility is a lifetime, the non-suspended period under this section must be no less than eight (8) years.
-If the FEIF Disciplinary Board subsequently reinstates any part of the suspended period of Ineligibility because the Person Responsible and/or member of the Support Personnel has failed to provide the Substantial Assistance which was anticipated, the Person Responsible and/or member of the Support Personnel may appeal the reinstatement pursuant to Article 4.12.2.
+In any event, no more than three-quarters of the otherwise applicable period of Ineligibility is a lifetime, the non-suspended period under this section must be no less than eight (8) years.
+If the FEIF Disciplinary Board subsequently reinstates any part of the Support Personnel has failed to provide the Substantial Assistance which was anticipated, the Person Responsible and/or member of the Support Personnel may appeal the reinstatement pursuant to Article 4.12.2.

-G4.10.4.4.
+G4.10.3.4.
 Admission of an EAD Rule Violation in the Absence of Other Evidence: Where a Person Responsible and/or member of the Support Personnel voluntarily admits the commission of an EAD Rule violation before having received Notice of a Sample collection which could establish an EAD Rule violation (or, in case of an EAD Rule violation other than Article 4.2.1, before receiving first Notice of the admitted violation pursuant to Article 4.7) and that admission is the only reliable evidence of the violation at the time of admission, then the period of Ineligibility may be reduced, but not below one half of the period of Ineligibility otherwise applicable.

-G4.10.4.5.
+G4.10.3.5.
 Where a Person Responsible and/or member of the Support Personnel Establishes Entitlement to a Reduction in Sanction Under More than One Provision of this Article: If the Person Responsible and/or member of the Support Personnel establishes entitlement to a reduction or suspension of the period of Ineligibility under two (2) or more of Articles 4.10.4.2, 4.10.4.3 and 4.10.4.4, then the period of Ineligibility may be reduced or suspended, but not below one quarter of the otherwise applicable period of Ineligibility.

-G4.10.5.
+G4.10.4.
 Aggravating Circumstances Which May Increase the Period of Ineligibility